bsprungkeyser/bsprungkeyser.github.io/index.md

 ---
 I am a PhD student in Economics at Harvard.
 My current research is in the fields of public economics and labor economics.

-I received in AB in Economics from Harvard in 2015 and an MPhil in Economics from the University of Oxford in 2017.
+I received an AB in Economics from Harvard in 2015 and an MPhil in Economics from the University of Oxford in 2017.

 ## Publications
 {%- assign publications = site.data.publications -%}